 Western society has led us to believe that it’s best to buy new, continuing our pursuit of perfection.
 Although we’ve seen climate-change movements and drives towards eco-friendly living challenge consumer habits, many of us have not yet changed our materialistic approach to a more sustainable lifestyle.

-Perhaps we could look to the east and the ancient Japanese zen Buddhist approach to mending – Kintsugi, for inspiration.
+We can look to the east and the ancient Japanese zen Buddhist approach to mending – Kintsugi, for inspiration.

 Kintsugi (金継ぎ, “golden joinery”), also known as kintsukuroi (金繕い, “golden repair”), is the Japanese art of repairing broken pottery by mending the areas of breakage with lacquer dusted or mixed with powdered gold, silver, or platinum.
 The practice teaches us how to fix things beautifully, embracing mistakes and vulnerability with a little bit of creativity.